pyxem/kikuchipy/doc/feature_maps.rst

 Feature maps
 ============

-This section details methods for extracting quantitative information from pattern intensities, called feature maps (for lack of a better description).
+This section details methods for extracting information from pattern intensities, called feature maps (for lack of a better description).

 .. _image-quality: